tdonker/domain-driven-design-links/boundedcontextquotes.md

 ___

 ##### [Implementing Domain-Driven Design by Vaughn Vernon 2013](https://ptgmedia.pearsoncmg.com/images/9780321834577/samplepages/0321834577.pdf)
-* p23:  You get more than a team lingo.
+* p23:  You get **more than a team lingo**.
 The Language of a team in an explicit Bounded Context expressed as a domain model adds true business value and gives us certainty that we are implementing the correct software.
-*
+* p38: **Strategic Modeling**: A Bounded Context is a conceptual boundary where a domain model is applicable.
+It provides a context for the Ubiquitous Language that is spoken by the team and expressed in its carefully designed software model.
+* p39:  **Architecture**:  It’s important to keep in mind that your strategically and tactically designed domain models should be architecturally neutral.
+A powerful architectural style for hosting a Bounded Context is Hexagonal, which can be used to facilitate other styles such as Service-Oriented, REST and Event-Driven, and others.
+* p40: **Tactical Modeling**: We model tactically inside a Bounded Context using DDD’s building block patterns.
+One of the most important patterns of tactical design is Aggregate.
+* p50: When trying to **discover the Aggregates in a Bounded Context** (2), we must understand the model’s true invariants.
+Only with that knowledge can we determine which objects should be clustered into a given Aggregate.